vasu31dev/playwright-ts/README.md

 3. We first navigate to the home page, then perform the login action, and finally verify if the login was successful.

-In this example, the `LoginPage` represents a login page in the application.
-It has methods to navigate to the homepage, perform a login action, and check if the login was successful.
-Similarly, `ProductsPage` and `MiniCart` are also the page objects that has the functions for the respective pages.
+In this example, the `LoginPage` represents a login page within the application.
+It includes methods to navigate to the homepage, perform a login action, and check if the login was successful.
+Similarly, `ProductsPage` and `MiniCart` are also page objects that have functions for their respective pages.

 ## Utilities